libsdl-org/SDL_shader_tools/docs/README-SDL_gpu.md

 and supporting them adds an enormous amount of complexity and risk to the project.

+## But I can still just use Direct3D, right?

+Yes!
+If you want to use any version of Direct3D, Vulkan, Metal, OpenGL, or whatever, you can do so, as always: SDL will provide you window handles and get out of your way so you can set up any rendering API to use directly.
+You are in no way forced to use the GPU API to use SDL3!

 ## Can I help fund this?

 YES.
 Initial work on this was funded by an Epic Megagrant, and while I'm